Grace and Truth Through Christ

 A Sermon on John 1:17Read more

-All throughout the New Testament, it is clearly shown that Jesus is the fulfillment of the Law of the Old Testament.
-Therefore, a good question to ask ourselves is that if Jesus came to complete the Law, then in what ways was the Law incomplete?
-Dr. Martyn Lloyd-Jones, in this sermon on John 1:17, answers this question by pointing out different ways where the Law is incomplete on its own: it only speaks in terms of types and shadows, while Jesus came to fulfill it and reveal the truth.
-The Law only gave promises, while Jesus was the fulfillment of these promises.
-The Law tells us that the truth will come, while Jesus not only reveals the truth, but is the truth.
-Dr. Lloyd-Jones goes on to explain how truth in this sense is defined as the knowledge of God.
-The Law was given to Moses as a divine revelation of who God is.
-However, this revelation only contained parts of this truth.
-Therefore, the truth could not be understood fully until Jesus came and revealed who God is through grace and truth.
+All throughout the New Testament, it is clearly shown that Jesus is the fulfillment of the law of the Old Testament.
+Therefore, a good question to ask is that if Jesus came to complete the law, then in what ways was the law incomplete?
+In this sermon on John 1:17 titled “Grace and Truth Through Christ,” Dr. Martyn Lloyd-Jones answers this question by pointing out different ways where the law is incomplete on its own.
+The law only speaks in terms of types and shadows, while Jesus came to fulfill it and reveal the truth.
+The law only gave promises, while Jesus was the fulfillment of these promises.
+The law tells that the truth will come and that Jesus not only revealed the truth, but is the truth.
+Dr. Lloyd-Jones explains how truth in this sense is defined as the knowledge of God and the law was given to Moses as a divine revelation of who God is.
+However, this revelation only contained parts of this truth and therefore, the truth could not be understood fully until Jesus came and revealed who God is through grace and truth.

 Additional Scripture Translations